coleww/twitter_bot_generator/README.md

 ## Usage

     $ twitter_bot_generator yr_bot_name_snake_case_style_yes

+This will create a skeleton class named YrBotNameSnakeCaseStyleYes, some smokescreen minitest::unit tests, and a variety of other "ruby app on free heroku instance" boiler plate.

+You will need to manually set the config variables with yr twitter api keys on heroku for deployment.
+For development I recommend writing some minitests or just doing it manually on the command line if the bot is simple enough.
+Testing the bot "live" can run into potential "twitter banning yr bot before

-    This gem was made for use in the twitter-art-robot-[tutorial](http://github.com/coleww/twitter-art-tutorial)
+This gem was made for use in the twitter-art-robot-[tutorial](http://github.com/coleww/twitter-art-tutorial) and more details and documentation and such will be there when things happen. :dancers:

-    More stuff coming soon :dancers:

 ## TODO